-No OSHA Compliance: Factories have a literal sweatshop mode.
+No OSHA Compliance: Most factories have a literal sweatshop mode.
 Most can be improved with upgrades that raise workers' comfort and job satisfaction.
 Factory-generated pollution can be reduced with an edict that also raises its maintenance costs.

 Oddball in the Series: 2 is, instead of being set on a modern island dictatorship, set in a colonial-era pirate haven.
 The following games ditched that.

 Oddly Small Organization: Every branch of the Tropican government.
 Your palace guard?
 Four people.
 Your intelligence service/secret police and the foreign ministry are three people each.
 Your military is organized into squads of three people, each one commanded by a general, and it's considered extremely large if you have ten of these squads.
 It fits the scale of the island, which generally only has a few hundred citizens.

 One-Man Army: A literal example - it's fairly common to have a rebellion start with only one member.
 Subverted in that this one-man revolution is exactly as effective as you would expect - not at all, although he might, under really lucky circumstances, be able to take down three or maybe four of your soldiers before he is killed.
 Averted in Tropico 5 where soldiers operate in squads, including rebels, and El Presidente is unable to join battles.